What is "Kosher"

 The vegetable oil in which the chips were fried may have been pasteurized on equipment used for non-kosher tallow production.

-Even "100% natural fruit juice" may have unacceptable grape derivatives added.
+Even "100% natural fruit juice" may have unacceptable grape derivatives added, or may have been clarified with non-kosher gelatin.

 Many products are given their long shelf life and bright hue by the addition of preservatives and coloring agents.
 Even when these additives are based on natural materials and do not pose a health threat, they may be derived from animal sources that are patently non-kosher.

-Because of the myriad changes and advances in the food market, it has become an absolute necessity for food production facilities wishing to serve the kosher consumer to obtain certification from a reliable certifying agency.
-The role of kosher supervision is to check the source of all ingredients, provide for the kosher status of any equipment used to process the product, and to set up a system by which the integrity of both ingredients and equipment is maintained.
-The certification agency will also determine if the product contains dairy ingredients or is produced on equipment used for dairy products, to alert the consumer and preclude unintentional mixing of meat and dairy.
-A quality certifying organization is staffed by Rabbinically ordained supervisors who have years of education and experience and are able to deal with questions and problems in the facility as they arise.
+Because of the myriad changes and advances in the food market, it has become an absolute necessity for food production facilities wishing to serve the kosher consumer to obtain certification from a reliable kosher certifying agency.
+The role of kosher certification and supervision is to check the source of all ingredients, provide for the kosher status of any equipment used to process the product, and to set up a system by which the integrity of both ingredients and equipment is monitered and maintained.
+The certification agency will also determine if the product contains dairy ingredients or is produced on equipment used for dairy products, so as to alert the consumer and preclude unintentional mixing of meat and dairy.
+A quality kosher certifying organization is staffed by rabbinically ordained supervisors who have years of education and experience and are able to deal with questions and problems in the facility as they arise.

 Each kosher certification agency has its own symbol, which you may have noticed on food packages.
 The symbols are registered trademarks and cannot be placed on a food label without the organization's authorization.
 The letter "K" by itself is generally an unreliable identifying mark, since it often has no Rabbi or certifying organization backing up the company's claim to kosher status.
 A majority of all prepackaged foods today have some kind of kosher certification, and most major brands have reliable Orthodox certification.

-It is interesting to note, a significant sector of the market for kosher products is composed of people who are not interested in the kosher aspect at all.
-Kosher certification is a buying card for many Muslims, Seventh Day Adventists and vegetarians.
-People who are allergic to grain products stock up each year on the grain-free Kosher for Passover products available.
-In addition, many people prefer kosher products because they believe them to be cleaner, healthier or better than their non-kosher counterparts.
+It is interesting to note that a significant sector of the market for kosher products is composed of people who are not interested in the kosher aspect at all.
+Kosher certification is a drawing card for many Muslims, Seventh Day Adventists , fitness and natural food/health food enthusiasts, and vegetarians and vegans.
+People who are allergic to dairy rely on the “parve” designation to ensure they are buying a truly dairy-free product, and those allergic to grain products stock up each year on the grain-free Kosher for Passover products available at that time.
+In addition, many people prefer kosher products because they believe them to be cleaner, safer, healthier, better tasting, more natural, spiritaually superior, or simply higher quality than their non-kosher counterparts.